-To start the watermaker from STANDBY, press and hold the button for about 2 seconds.
+To start the watermaker from STANDBY and run it on AC power, press and hold for about 2 seconds.

-The BLUE LED of the button will start to blink and the buzzer will acknowledge the operation with 2 'beeps'.
+The BLUE LED of the button pressed will start to blink and the buzzer will acknowledge the operation with 2 'beeps'.